Introduction to Networks

 From Mitigating COVID-19 on a Small-World Network, Marvin Du, Scientific Reports Oct 2021.

-Remember that node degree distributions are typically power-law.
+Another question concerns how shortcuts arise.
+Recall that node degree distributions typically follow a power-law.

-So although most people have small acquaintance sets, a small subset of people are very highly connected.
+Despite most people have small acquaintance sets, a small subset of people are very highly connected.

-These “high social capital” individuals play a big role in creating long-range, path-shortening connections in social networks.
+These high social capital individuals play a big role in creating long-range, path-shortening connections in social networks.

 Analyzing Graphs

-They include: * visualize the network in a way that communicates as much insight as possible, and * compute important metrics of the network
+• visualize the network in a way that communicates as much insight as possible, and

 Visualizing Networks

-It records American football games between NCAA Div IA colleges in Fall 2000 (available here).
+As an example, we’ll consider the following network, which records American football games between NCAA Division IA colleges in the Fall of 2000 (available here).

 Each vertex represents a football team, which belongs to a specific conference (Big Ten, Conference USA, Pac-10, etc.).

-An edge between two vertices \(v_1\) and \(v_2\) means that the two teams played each other; the weight of the edge (\(v_1\), \(v_2\)) is equal to the number of times they played each other.
+An edge between two vertices \(v_1\) and \(v_2\) means that the two teams played each other.
+The weight of the edge (\(v_1\), \(v_2\)) is equal to the number of times they played each other.

-(Data from M. Girvan and M. E. J. Newman, Community structure in social and biological networks, Proc.
+This data comes from M. Girvan and M. E. J. Newman, Community structure in social and biological networks, Proc.
 Natl.
 Acad.
 Sci.
-USA 99, 7821-7826 (2002).)
+USA 99, 7821-7826 (2002).

 football = nx.readwrite.gml.read_gml('data/football.gml')